boneyr1/newfinalsite/content/docs/function.md

 weight: 3
 ---

-Browse this page to learn about the function I created to help linguists
+I created a function in R Studio to help linguists find the number preposition in a string.

+All you have to do is make your vector into a string and input it into the function.

+Check out the details here: